handsomewzy/DiffV2IQA/README.md

 experiments are conducted on seven public NR-IQA datasets, and the results demonstrate that the proposed model outperforms SOTA methods for NR-IQA. *
 ---

+## Key Contributions
+- **Novel Application of Diffusion Models in NR-IQA**: We introduce the first diffusion model for NR-IQA, leveraging high-level visual information for improved image restoration and quality assessment.
+- **Interpretability and Performance**: Our model improves image quality restoration by aligning closely with the self-repair mechanisms of the human eye, providing greater interpretability and clearer insights into image restoration processes.
+- **Dual-Branch Architecture**: We design two complementary branches to efficiently evaluate the quality of distorted images using high-level visual information, ensuring both restoration and quality assessment tasks are well-managed.

+---

 ## Getting Started